IBM-CSM-SG/ASEANZK-CP4D-Practicum/scenario3/README.md

 <span id="_Toc109841345" class="anchor"></span>
 <font size="5">**Scenario Description**</font>

-ABC is a bank that has several departmens that need to access to high-quality customer data.
+Golden Bank has several departmens that need to access to high-quality customer mortgage data.
 As a Data Steward of the Data Goverance team, you are tasked to sort and organize the company's data to provide high-quality and protected data assets that data consumers can easily find in a self-service catalog.

 To implement data governance and privacy, the organization can follow this process: